david-christiansen/itu-thesis/README.md

 An unofficial LaTeX document class for ITU theses.
 This is a work in progress -- please send suggestions and bug reports should you be so bold as to use it!

+This is really only relevant if you plan on writing something long enough to have chapters.

 Features
 --------